Windows 11 overview

 Education and apps

-Windows 11 SE is a new edition of Windows that's designed for education.
+Windows 11 SE is a new edition of Windows designed for education.
 It runs on low-cost devices, and runs essential apps, including Microsoft 365.
 For more information, see Windows 11 SE for Education.